 Electricity in this regard is treated as a service, not a commodity, from the point of view of contractual relationship between seller and buyer.
-Since electricity is consumable at the time of its receipt, it is the usufruct of turbines, generators, cable network and man power; it is, therefore, subject to ljarah contract.
+Since electricity is consumable at the time of its receipt, it is the usufruct of turbines, generators and a cable network, and it is, therefore, subject to Ijarah contract.